 Kaffir lime leaves (Citrus hystrix) are the highly perfumed leaves of a Southeast Asian citrus fruit that’s not actually a true lime.
 The glossy, dark green kaffir lime leaves look like two leaves joined end to end.
 Their name derives from a word of Arabic origin for “nonbeliever”.
 Grown in Southeast Asia and Hawaii, the kaffir lime tree produces small, pear-shaped fruit with bright yellowish green wrinkled skin.
-Kaffir limes are valued for their zest and very sour juice, but mostly for the heavenly perfume of their leaves.
-The leaves are especially popular in Thailand, where they appear in soups, stir-fries, and curries, and in Indonesia (especially Bali) where they appear in fish and chicken dishes.
-Dried kaffir lime leaves are used in the same way as bay leaves.

 - Other Names

-- Wild lime leaves; Bai makrut or makroot (Thai); chanh sac or truc (Vietnamese); daun jeruk purut (Indonesian); daun limau purut (Malay); ichang lime; wild lime; khi hout or kok mak (Laotian); kobumikan (Japanese); kraunch soeuth (Khmer); makrut lime; mav naus (Hmong).
+- Wild lime leaves; Bai makrut or makroot (Thai); chanh sac or truc (Vietnamese); daun jeruk purut (Indonesian); daun limau purut (Malay); ichang lime; wild lime; khi hout or kok mak (Laotian); kobumikan (Japanese); kraunch soeuth (Khmer); makrut lime; mav naus (Hmong)

 - Purchase and Avoid